Heinrich Gustav Ferdinand Holm: Works

-Holm's many small works continue to be of considerable value.
-They are of great topographical and cultural interest as they provide one of the best representations of Golden Age Copenhagen, both in terms of the city as a whole and its individual buildings, including life in the streets.
-In addition, thanks to their high technical quality and his sense of colour, his watercolours are of high artistic quality.
+Holm's many small works are still considered valuable.
+They are regarded with topographical and cultural interest as they provide representations of Golden Age Copenhagen, both in terms of the city as a whole and its individual buildings, including life in the streets.
+In addition, Holm's works are considered of high artistic quality due to their high technical quality and colour.